pandita-IA/BBDDI_PRACTICA1/README.md

-This dataset, along with the questions, was created by my database teacher.
+This dataset, along with the questions, was created by our database teacher.